 sudo apt remove opera-developer

-If you no longer plan to install or use the Opera Browser on your system, it’s a good idea to remove the Opera Repository and GPG key.
+If you no longer plan to install or use the Opera Browser on your system, removing the Opera Repository and GPG key is a good idea.
 To delete the Opera Repository, execute:

 sudo rm /etc/apt/sources.list.d/opera.list